opatiny/id-card-analysis/README.md

 ## State of the art

 - Face detection in Matlab: [https://www.youtube.com/watch?v=R0Cm7zKIJI8](https://www.youtube.com/watch?v=R0Cm7zKIJI8)
-- Detection of picture in ID card using Javascript:
+- Detection of MRZ in ID card using Javascript: already done at Javascript

 ## Observations based on the given scans